RF Spectrometer (A3008)

 Warm-Up

-[31-MAY-07] We took the LO output from our A3008B and fed it into the RF input of a mixer.
-We used our 868-MHz SAW Oscillator (A3014SO) as a source of LO.
-We measured the period of the IF on our oscilloscope.
-We set plugged power into the A3008B, set its frequency-control DAC to 10 counts immediately, and started measuring the A3008B's VCO frequency.
-We obtained the plot below.
+[05-OCT-25] We disconnect our A3008B from power and let it cool for an hour.
+We take the local oscillator (LO) output from our A3008B and feed it into the RF input of a mixer.
+We use our 868-MHz SAW Oscillator (A3014SO) as a source of LO for the mixer.
+We measure the period of the intermediate frequency (IF) on our oscilloscope.
+We plug power into the A3008B, and set its frequency-control DAC to 10 counts immediately.
+We measure the A3008B's LO frequency by adding 868 MHz to the intermediate frequency we observe on the oscilloscope.
+By this means we are able to plot LO frequency versus time.

 Figure: VCO Frequency vs. Time After Power-Up.
 We set the frequency DAC to 10 immediately after power-up.

-We concluded from this plot that a four-minute warm-up period would be adequate for 1-MHz calibration accuracy.
+A four-minute warm-up period is adequate for 1-MHz calibration accuracy.
 According to this plot, the temperature coefficient of the MAX2624 frequency is around −30 MHz / 125°C = −0.25 MHz/°C. A 4°C change in room temperature causes a 1 MHz error.
+The A3008D and subsequent versions leave the internal LO running so long as the device is connected to LWDAQ power.
+We do not have to wait for the device to warm up because it should always be warm and stable.

 Calibration